-Not surprisingly, television remained the favorite topic in both ‘pre’ and during the lockdown period with close to 6 million conversations India wide across social media channels.
+Not surprisingly, television remained the favorite topic in both ‘pre’ and during the lockdown period with close to 6 million conversations India-wide across social media channels.
 However, there was a clear shift in conversations during the concerned time frame.
-In the pre-lockdown period, — apart from conversations related to the Republic Day parade, daily soaps dominated most of the social media conversations.
+In the pre-lockdown period, — apart from conversations related to the Republic Day parade, daily soaps dominated most social media conversations.
 Consumers wanted an extension of their favorite drama series (#DontEndPatialaBabes, #ExtensionForKahanHumKahanTum, #StarPlusWeWantDivaDristi) and expressed dejection with discontinuation of a few series.
 This also led to some positive and happy conversations (e.g. Ek Duje Ke Vaaste 2 on Sony TV).
-However, with Ramayan being telecast during the lockdown period, not just Doordarshan’s website crashed after the 1st episode, social media featured close to 50,000 mentions about DD.
-During the lockdown period, most of the positive expressions continued to be led by Ramayana, Mahabharat and Uttar Ramayana on DD.
-Consumers appreciated DD for bringing back golden memories such as Byomkesh Bakshi and Circus, and demanded more of clean family entertainment series such as Dekh Bhai Dekh and Malgudi days (#quarantinemood #ChildhoodMemories) indicating the healing effect of these genres.
+However, with Ramayan being telecast during the lockdown period, not just Doordarshan’s website crash after the 1st episode, social media featured close to 50,000 mentions about DD.
+During the lockdown period, most of the positive expressions continued to be led by Ramayana, Mahabharat, and Uttar Ramayana on DD.
+Consumers appreciated DD for bringing back golden memories such as Byomkesh Bakshi and Circus and demanded more clean family entertainment series such as Dekh Bhai Dekh and Malgudi days (#quarantinemood #ChildhoodMemories) indicating the healing effect of these genres.

 New Opportunities for Business

-Course5 Intelligence is deeply involved with clients across many of these industries, guiding them on potential marketing strategies using AI and analytics driven insights from social media and other data sources.
+Course5 Intelligence is deeply involved with clients across many of these industries, conducting Market Opportunity Analysis and guiding them on potential marketing strategies using AI and analytics-driven insights from social media and other data sources.

 Sign up to get the latest perspectives on analytics, insights, and AI.